Employing Non-Markovian effects to improve the performance of a quantum Otto refrigerator, arXiv:2002.02039

 A = Santo André; B = São Bernardo do Campo; C = São Caetano

-UFABC is a brand new Brazilian public university.
+UFABC is a young Brazilian public university.
 Located in the industrial belt of São Paulo – Brazil’s largest city – in an area known as ABC.
 Founded in 2006, the UFABC already established a reputation for high-level interdisciplinary research and teaching, being top ranked in several aspects.

 Interdisciplinarity – is a key concept at UFABC – has been discussed since the second half of the last century, when a strong need for redeeming the integrity of knowledge led to this approach, which consists of combining efforts from a variety of disciplines to deal with some scientific or technological problem.